mtumilowicz/scala-zio2-zstream-workshop/README.txt

                 streaming data types
             * result of combining a pipeline with a sink/stream is a new sink/stream
         * `type ZIO[-R, +E, +A] = ZChannel[R, Any, Any, Any, E, Nothing, A]`
+            * ZIO is just a special case of a channel that does not produce any incremental results
+            * shouldn't think of streams as higher level built on top of effect systems
+                * channels are fundamental and effect systems are specialized versions
 * under the hood
     * implicit chunking
         ```